Course unit details:

 • Demonstrate knowledge of key concepts, terminologies and procedures used in multinational business finance.

-• Distinguish between the three major foreign exchange exposures experienced by firms.
+• Distinguish between the three major foreign exchange exposures experienced by firms and understand strategies for mitigating such exposures.

 • Evaluate the effect of market liquidity and segmentation on the cost of capital.

-• Describe the various financial instruments that can be used to source equity in the global equity markets.
+• Describe the various financial instruments that can be used to source capital in the global capital markets.

 • Understand the unique characteristics of multinational tax management.